 For Career Diversity:

-In designing our seminar, we considered recent projects focused on graduate training and career diversity undertaken by the American Historical Association (AHA), the Modern Language Association (MLA), and the pre-doctoral workshops of the Mellon-funded initiative “Humanities without Walls,” in which the Newberry has been involved for the past three years.
-We hope that this new graduate-level seminar at the Newberry will provide students with the opportunity to hone the “five skills” of career diversity recommended by the AHA.
+In designing our seminar, we considered recent projects focused on graduate training and career diversity undertaken by the American Historical Association (AHA), the Modern Language Association (MLA), and the pre-doctoral workshops of the Mellon-funded initiative “Humanities without Walls.”
+We hope that this graduate-level seminar at the Newberry will provide students with the opportunity to hone the “five skills” of career diversity recommended by the AHA.
 We are also motivated to act upon the findings of the MLA’s “Connected Academics: Preparing Doctoral Students of Language and Literature for a Variety of Careers.”
 Graduate students in our seminar will develop skills that are especially suited to processing collections and writing finding aids because they will come to understand these tools from two vantage points – those of a researcher and of an archival processor.

 For Academic Community: